 I use the map just to plan and track the movement of my companies and I do still use the Location cards.
 But you could do away with the Location cards entirely if you rely on a more detailed map than the above (like this one, or this one), which list not just what sites are in what regions, but also what site types they are, what type of Resources can be played there, and what automatic attacks they have (if any).

-Nearly all the solo scenarios I play are single-deck games.
+The length of the game is generally determined for each scenario.
+Many of the solo scenarios I play are single-deck games.
 Once the Resource Deck is exhausted, the game is over.
 If the objectives are not achieved by that time, the game is lost.

 I create decks around certain themes, certain scenarios or campaigns, and follow the standard rules for deck building (only 1 copy of each unique item or character, a maximum of 3 copies of each other card), with the following differences.